augustepoiroux/LeanBlueprintCopilot/README.md

 ## Known Issues

 - Extraction is still very experimental and may face issues.
 - When a few files are updated, the extracted data may be incorrect.
-We recommend removing the `.trace_cache` directory in your project folder to force a full extraction in this case.
+We recommend removing the `.cache` directory in your project folder to force a full extraction in this case.
 - Web view in VS Code is sometimes buggy.